 The campaign was gripping and features some iconic moments and characters like Ghost and the CoD 4 protagonists Price and Soap.
 But of course, the multiplayer is why this game is held in such high regard.
 It had incredible maps (Rust, Scrapyard, Terminal, and many more) and weaponry that welcomed every variety of playstyle imaginable.
 There are few more legendary weapons than the Intervention, the quickscoping god-gun.
 Or the relentlessly fun, even if overpowered, shotgun secondaries.

-It would be remiss not the mention the balancing problems – most of which when unfixed.
+It would be remiss to not mention the balancing problems – most of which when unfixed.
 Credit to Infinity Ward for patching the Model 1887s (undoubtedly the most OP weapon in CoD history pre-patch), but One-Man-Army ‘noobtubes,’ boosting, and guns like the UMP and Spas-12 went untouched for the game’s life cycle.

 And we haven’t even mentioned the streaks yet.
 This was the first game to break away from the 3-5-7 killstreak system and added new fan-favorites like the Predator Missile, Harrier Jets, and of course, the Chopper Gunner.
 And no one will forget the Nuke, which continues to be something fans chase every year, with a 25 killstreak (even though it no longer ends the match).